 in the case of Members who are Member States, that Member ceasing to be a Member in accordance with clause 8.

+Where a Member State ceases to be a Member in accordance with this Constitution or the Corporations Act, the Clubs and Individual Members of that Member State may continue to be recognised by the Company to the extent (if any) and for such time (if any) as is determined in the sole discretion of the Directors.

 Resignation

 For the purposes of clause 6.1(a), a Member may resign as a Member by giving 14 days written notice to the Directors.
 Where a Member State seeks to resign as a Member the written notice must be accompanied by a copy of the resolution passed by the Member State's members resolving that the Member State resign from the Company.